Mount Tambora

 The mission of this website is to promote Mount Tambora as a premier destination.
 In April 2015, the area was officially designated as Mount Tambora National Park, and ongoing efforts aim to increase visitor numbers.
 We are committed to supporting local community development and improving the standard of living for residents.
 To that end, we coordinate closely with the local guiding association based in the nearby town of Oi Bura.

 Beyond its hiking and 4WD opportunities, Mount Tambora holds significant archaeological importance.
-The ancient village kingdom of Tambora was obliterated by the 1815 eruption.
+The ancient Kingdom of Tambora was obliterated by the 1815 eruption.
 In recent years, numerous artifacts have been unearthed, hinting at the rich cultural heritage still waiting to be discovered in this fascinating area.